 The Emerging Leaders Program is designed to guide and support students during their first year at EIU.
 Emerging Leaders will explore various leadership topics, learn about themselves and develop their own leadership style.
 Emerging Leaders connects students to campus by encouraging involvement in campus activities, dedication to academic excellence, providing support and guidance during the first year of college, and linking students to campus and community leaders.

 TLI is a four week program designed to help transfer students grow, both personally and professionally, through several activities and discussions.
-During weekly meetings New Student Programs will help transfer students to cultivate new leadership skills while continuing to expand upon those you already possess as a transfer student.
+During weekly meetings New Student & Family Programs will help transfer students to cultivate new leadership skills while continuing to expand upon those you already possess as a transfer student.
 The program will also discuss individual and group development as well as creating your own leadership style.